 'Going to university opened doors for me that otherwise would not have been available.'

-Since graduation I received a scholarship funded doctoral research placement to continue my studies within the School of Sport & Exercise Sciences, University of Birmingham.
+Since graduation I received a scholarship funded doctoral research placement to continue my studies within the School of Sport, Exercise and Rehabilitation Sciences, University of Birmingham.
 I am currently in my second year of a three year PhD in the field of Sport Psychology, with hopes of graduating in 2014.

 My research is investigating the development of groupwork skills through outdoor pursuit, team-skill courses.
 This includes how groupwork skills can be effectively measured and transferred to academia and employment settings.